Beautiful lakes worth seeing

 Moiraine

-Tourists those who come to the National Park can enjoy scenic views, fishing and canoeing, and see some species of animals and birds.
+Tourists Those who come to the National Park can enjoy scenic views, fishing and canoeing, and see some species of animals and birds.